Blog: The USS Michigan goes to Korea

 Powered by a nuclear reactor, the Michigan has an unlimited range of deployment and can stay at sea up to 60 days fully stocked with food for its crew of 15 officers and 140 sailors.

-Its destructive force comes from the sub’s 22 tubes that carry seven Tomahawks each.
-Each Tomahawk missile carries a thousand pound warhead, capable of extensive damage as witnessed recently in Trump’s Tomahawk bombing of Syria.
+The sub's destructive force comes from its 22 tubes that carry seven Tomahawks each.
+Each Tomahawk missile carries a thousand-pound warhead capable of extensive damage, as witnessed recently in Trump's Tomahawk bombing of Syria.

 "The urgent fielding of the nuclear submarine in the waters off the Korean Peninsula, timed to coincide with the deployment of the super aircraft carrier strike group, is intended to further intensify military threats toward our republic," the dictator's propaganda website claimed.

-In addition to the Michigan, the U.S. strike group just offshore North Korea now includes the USS Wayne E Meyer, a Los Angeles class attack submarine, USS Michael Murphy, USS Lake Champlain, and the USS Carl Vinson aircraft carrier that supports approximately 90 fighter jets and helicopters.
+In addition to the Michigan, the U.S. strike group just offshore from North Korea now includes the USS Wayne E Meyer, a Los Angeles Class attack submarine; the USS Michael Murphy; the USS Lake Champlain; and the USS Carl Vinson aircraft carrier that supports approximately 90 fighter jets and helicopters.

 Responding to the recent deployment of the Ohio Class nuclear submarine USS Michigan to the Korean peninsula, the Hermit Kingdom has now threatened to sink the powerful vessel.